 North Carolina Passenger Train Travel

 North Carolina is served by more than a half-dozen trains using north-south routes which include the Auto Train, Carolinian, Crescent, Palmetto, Piedmont (regional), Silver Meteor, and Silver Star.
 They serve such cities as Rocky Mount, Raleigh, Greensboro, High Point, Kannapolis, Charlotte, and Gastonia.
 Connecting service also reaches Winston-Salem.
-For more information about riding one of these trains please visit the state's official passenger rail website or visit Amtrak's site.

 North Dakota Passenger Train Travel